 The Keeper can authenticate an extract or certified copy as she considers appropriate in terms of section 104(6).
 The Keeper will authenticate an extract by applying the existing Land Register seal to each page of the document.
 Certified copies will be authenticated by a handwritten docket signed and dated by a member of the Keeper's staff added to the last page of the copy.

-The extract or certified copy issued will be bound with a cover and will contain one of the following statements:
+The extract or certified copy will contain one of the following statements: